jax-ml/jax/docs/new_docs/301/custom-derivatives.md

 rematted region: a hijax primitive with only `vjp_fwd`/`vjp_bwd` rules can't be differentiated under it at all.
 Under the new implementation (`jax_remat3`), rematted code is differentiated through the same `vjp` rules as everywhere else, and logs flow out as described above.
+(Logs from `jax.custom_vjp` rules registered with `defvjp_with_logs` are the
+exception: they flow out of rematted code under either implementation.)
 This caveat disappears once `jax_remat3` becomes the default.
 ```

 For example, with a `scan`: